Raff-dev/Notepad/README.md

 # Notepad
 This is a simple notepad app, in which you can add notes/tasks, that are stored in SQL database.
-Its just me trying to learn some programing :D
+Its just me trying to learn some android programing :D

 ### You can create a note...
 <a href="https://imgflip.com/gif/3elwxe"><img src="https://i.imgflip.com/3elwxe.gif"/></a>